 Dr. Devan Ray Donaldson is an Assistant Professor of Information Science in the Department of Information and Library Science (ILS) in the School of Informatics and Computing (SoIC) at Indiana University, Bloomington, where he directs the Master of Library Science Program and specializations in Archives and Records Management and Digital Curation.
 Donaldson is also Affiliated Faculty with the Data to Insight Center (D2I) at Indiana University.
 He is an internationally known digital curation researcher.
-His research interests include digital repositories, data sharing practices, mass digitization, research data management, trust, security, and users’ perceptions of archives and archival content.
+His research interests include: digital repositories, data sharing practices, mass digitization, research data management, trust, security, and users’ perceptions of archives and archival content.
 His research has been funded by the University of Michigan, Indiana University, the Alfred P. Sloan Foundation, the Institute of Museum and Library Services, and the United States Department of Energy.

 He holds a Ph.D. in Information from the University of Michigan, a M.S. in Library Science from the University of North Carolina at Chapel Hill and a B.A. in History from the College of William and Mary in Virginia.
 In 2005, he studied abroad at Oxford University, Hertford College.